 I hereby to start a discussion about the selection of genetic resource for livelihood in the difficult ecosystems of the world.
 In my view, a true and durable sustainability of food production can be achieved with the tool of the local/native genetic resources embodied with the traditional knowledge. *Sustainability in true sense means ‘considering the … Continue reading The Ultimate Choice or an Old Song with the New Drum?

 Camel and goats like the salty and spiny species of plants.
 Such plants are also called ice cream species for camel and goats.
-In part 1, we discussed the fooder trees which are very much liked by the camels and goats.
-Here the bushes species will be briefly discussed along with the pictures.The Ice Cream … Continue reading Part 2.
-Ice Cream Species of Plants for the Camel and Goat
+In part 1, we discussed the fodder trees which are very much liked by the camels and goats.
+Here the bushes species will be briefly discussed along with the pictures.The Ice Cream … Continue reading Plants that are Liked such as Icecream by the Camels.
+Part 2

 Camel and goats like the salty and spiny species of plants.
 Such plants are also called ice cream species for camel and goats.
 Here, I share some special pictures of such species which I shot today during my morning walk.
 Haloxylon salicornicum (Ramas) In my homeland, this plant is known as Shorie (Pashtu).
-Beside the animal … Continue reading The Ice Cream Species of Plants for the Camel and Goat.
+Beside the animal … Continue reading Plants that are Liked such as Icecream by the Camels.
 Part 1

 The scientists think that the world will become severely crowded by century 2600 when power consumption could turn the planet into a sizzling fireball Stephen Hawking explains how we could reach Mars in less than an HOUR and Pluto in days.
 The air will turn red, dry and dusty.
 In my point of view, the … Continue reading My Philosophy of Sustainability